Church on Île du Coin, Peros Banhos Atoll, Chagos Islands

 A visit to the Chagos Islands

 I visited the British Indian Ocean Territory in 2006.
 At the time, I was in charge of the Overseas Territories in the Foreign Office (FCO).
 This made me commissioner, or non-resident governor, of BIOT.
 I had read of the islands in Simon Winchester’s 1985 book Outposts.
 Like many people, I was sympathetic to the plight of the Chagossians.
 Earlier in 2006, the FCO had arranged for a group of Chagossians to visit the islands.
 It was the first time since the 1970s they had been able to return.
 Opinions differed over whether, if the Chagossians won the case to resettle the outer islands, this would be feasible.
-I wanted to see for myself, and form an opinion.
+I wanted to see for myself.

 A memorial on Peros Banhos to the 2006 visit by Chagossians – Photo LT